Denny Substation Project Update

 Seattle City Light is constructing a new electrical substation (Denny Substation) and an underground distribution network (Denny Network) to accomplish a major electrical system upgrade for the city of Seattle.

 Construction of the substation began in May 2016 and is expected to be complete in mid-2018.
 Construction of the network, which is being installed underground in the South Lake Union and Denny Triangle neighborhoods, began in February 2016.
-This work is anticipated to be complete in mid-2018.
+This work is also anticipated to be complete in mid-2018.
 Learn more about the sequence of work, the construction schedule, and what to expect on our interactive construction map

 Denny Substation Construction